AbdelH4ssan/AbdelH4ssan/README.md

 - 📫 How to reach me **habdo2696@gmail.com**

-- Experience in Programming  **None at the moment, I am trying to gather as much experience and knowledge as possible by creating small projects and following various courses**
+- Experience in Programming:  **None at the moment, I am trying to gather as much experience and knowledge as possible by creating small projects and following various courses**

 - ⚡ Fun fact **I really like playing chess and sometimes I play electric guitar too.**